stoneMan349/reinfocement-learning-on-robotic-mobile-fulfilment-system/README.md

 A reinforcement learing environment for robotic mobile fulfilment system (RMFS)

 We provide a reinforcement learning environment for RMFS and provide an improved DQN algorithm to realize the control of AGV.
+For more information, you can search my paper: Astar guiding DQN algorithm for AGV pathfinding problem of robotic mobile fulfillment systems

 1.Run the program by running the run.py